rust-lang/rfcs/text/0000-partial_types.md

 ### Detailed Primitive Types

-Primitive types (numbers, units) do not have internal structures.
+Primitive types (numbers, units) and not-detailed yet types do not have internal structure.
 Their access is always `%full`

-For Primitive Partial Types we assume that **every** variable is a `struct`-like objects (even if it is not) and has a single quasi-field - `::self`.
+For them we assume that **every** variable is a `struct`-like objects (even if it is not) and has a single quasi-field - `::self`.

 It is a compile error if we try to `%deny` a `::self` field!